iwasakims/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/Tracing.md

 * NeverSampler: HTrace is OFF for all requests to namenodes and datanodes;
 * AlwaysSampler: HTrace is ON for all requests to namenodes and datanodes;
 * ProbabilitySampler: HTrace is ON for some percentage% of  requests to namenodes and datanodes

+You do not need to enable this if your client program has been modified to use HTrace.

 ```xml
       <property>